-- The amount of right-of-way available in the existing public street area. - The density of housing in the neighborhood.
+- The density of housing in the neighborhood.
 Generally the lower the housing density and the smaller the resident population, the more unlikely sidewalks will be necessary on both sides of the street. - On streets with low traffic volumes and/or which are not major pedestrian corridors, sidewalks will less likely be necessary on both sides of the street. - Neighborhoods whose distance from commercial or service uses would generate less pedestrian traffic may not require sidewalks on both sides of the street. - Neighborhoods with wide rights-of-way, exclusively residential areas and neighborhoods not in proximity to non-residential uses.